Bank Teller Resume Format

 ★ Most Recommended

-Presents your most recent employment first.
-This is the preferred format for bank tellers with 2+ years on the job.
-It’s easily readable by recruiters and applicant tracking systems.
-It clearly shows your career history and growth in responsibilities — essential for teller roles.
+Presents your most recent positions first.
+This is the preferred format for bank tellers with 2+ years of experience.
+It is favored by recruiters and ATS systems for its clarity and straightforward timeline.
+It highlights consistent employment and growth in responsibilities — important for teller roles.

 Hybrid / Combination